Schossi/AAK_KinematicCharacterController/README.md

 - Souls
 Variant of the general debug scenes from the souls demo but the movement of the character has been replaced with the KinematicMovement.

+- Hero
+Same as Souls but for the hero demo